wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 designs like [ZeroMQ Messaging Patterns] for example.

-If you have a new idea for an example, you should start by writing a whitepaper with some psuedocode at least (targeting specific blockchain development languages is preferred, though).
+If you have a new idea for an example, you should start by writing a whitepaper with some pseudocode at least (targeting specific blockchain development languages is preferred, though).

 Here is the list of [new example issues].